 Key: HIPE (Hospital In-Patient Enquiry Scheme) data; NTPF (National Treatment Purchase Fund) funded procedures.
-HIPE data include all activity in publicly funded hospitals, including procedures in patients that used private health insurance.
-ALOS - Average Length of Stay.
+HIPE data includes all activity in publicly funded hospitals, including procedures in patients that used private health insurance.
+ALOS - average length of stay for inpatients.

 The length of time a patient must wait to be reviewed varies according to the referral pathway and the individual hospital and consultant to which a patient is referred.
-At the end of November 2013, it was reported that there were 357,624 patients on the Outpatient Waiting List database collated by the NTPF, 37.0% of whom were waiting more than six months, with 15.7% on the list for more than 12 months.
-Orthopaedic referrals constituted 13.4% (n=47,865) of the total waiting list; 49.3% of these patients had been waiting more than six months, with 25.2% waiting more than 12 months.
+At the end of April 2014, it was reported that there were 338,943 patients on the outpatient waiting list database collated by the NTPF, 34.2% of whom were waiting longer than six months, with 6.7% on the list for longer than 12 months.
+Orthopaedic referrals constituted 12.4% (n=41,975) of the total waiting list; 42.0% of these patients had been waiting greater than six months for an outpatient appointment in secondary care.(18)

 Initiatives are underway by the Health Service Executive (HSE) to standardise the management of outpatient services and to ensure that there are consistent management processes across all publicly-funded healthcare facilities that provide outpatient services.
-This includes the publication of a protocol for the management of these services by the NTPF in January 2013 which provides the core guidance of the Outpatient Services Performance Improvement Programme.(18) The protocol specifies that patients should be treated based on clinical urgency, with urgent referrals seen and treated first.
+This includes the publication of a protocol for the management of these services by the NTPF in January 2013 which provides the core guidance of the Outpatient Services Performance Improvement Programme.(19) The protocol specifies that patients should be treated based on clinical urgency, with urgent referrals seen and treated first.
 It is intended by the HSE that the definition of clinical urgency and associated maximum wait times is to be developed at speciality or condition level and agreed by the clinical programmes.

-In January 2013, the NTPF published a national waiting list management policy that outlines the standardised approach to managing scheduled care treatment for inpatient, day case and planned procedures in all publicly-funded hospitals.(19) It outlines a consistent structured approach that must be adopted to the management of the waiting list.
+In January 2013, the NTPF published a national waiting list management policy that outlines the standardised approach to managing scheduled care treatment for inpatient, day case and planned procedures in all publicly-funded hospitals.
+(20) It outlines a consistent structured approach that must be adopted to the management of the waiting list.
 Monitoring of the implementation of the policy will be routinely undertaken by the NTPF in the form of annual quality assurance reviews.